Available with Standard or Advanced license.

 - Repeat step 18 to join the joining parcel's southwestern most point.

-- Click Auto Join on the Join Parcel dialog box to detect the remaining join lines.
+- Click Auto Join to detect the remaining join lines.

-- Click Join on the Join Parcel dialog box to complete the join.
+- Click Join join the parcel to the parcel fabric.

 - Save the edit session to complete the exercise.